LangdalP/GoTimer/README.md

 # GoTimer
 A simple external bomb-timer for CS:GO, written in Python.
 You will not get vacced using this, because it uses [Valve's public gamestate integration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration).
 Now has an easy-to-use installer for Windows users.

+## NOTE:
+On December 17 2015, Valve released a patch that make the "bomb planted" event randomly delayed.
+This signals that they don't want players to use this type of aid.
+Because of it, this program will not be developed further, but feel free to use it in it's current state.
+I will still work with the game state integration API to see what other cool stuff can be done with it.

 ## Demonstration
 [![A simple video demo](http://img.youtube.com/vi/tEdAwi1Hqbk/0.jpg)](http://www.youtube.com/watch?v=tEdAwi1Hqbk)